SC

 • Review your portfolio annually: Funds sometimes raise their fees or merge.
 A regular check keeps you aware of what you are paying.

 When in doubt, check the fund's Key Investor Information Document (KIID) in the UK or the fund prospectus in the US — both are required to show the annual ongoing charge clearly.
+Keeping fund costs low also works best when paired with good overall money habits — a budget planner can help you track spending and free up more to invest.

 Annual Dollar Cost by Investment Balance & Expense Ratio